New York State Law

 right to counsel at the trial or upon failure of the trial court to

-advise the defendant of such right; or
+advise the defendant of such right, or to a motion under paragraph (i)

 (b) The ground or issue raised upon the motion was previously